Grayson's Art Club: Series 3

+The artworks selected throughout the series were presented at the exhibition at the MAC, Birmingham from 2 December 2022 to 25 June 2023.
+A follow-up episode Grayson's Art Club: The Exhibition was broadcast on Friday 2 December 2022.

 Specials

-To celebrate Elizabeth II's Platinum Jubilee, the first special episode was broadcast on Wednesday 25th May 2022.
+To celebrate Elizabeth II's Platinum Jubilee, the first special episode was broadcast on Wednesday 25 May 2022.
 The topic and episode title was "Queen's Jubilee Special" with guests Prue Leith, Harry Hill, and Hew Locke.

 Reception and accolades

 Writing about the first series, Alex Marshall of the New York Times said that the programme produced 'a charming and occasionally bizarre portrait of Britain's preoccupations during the crisis.'
 Hettie Judah wrote in inews that 'I had hoped to be entertained by this show: I had not expected to be so moved.'

 The first series of the show was nominated for several awards: